MikroElektronika/mikrosdk_click_v2/clicks/heartrate11/README.md

 ## Example Description

-> This example demonstrates the use of Heart Rate 11 click board by reading and displaying the PPG1 (HR) values which can be visualized on the SerialPlot application.
+> This example demonstrates the use of Heart Rate 11 Click board by reading and displaying the PPG1 (HR) values which can be visualized on the SerialPlot application.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration for heart rate measurement.
+> Initializes the driver and performs the Click default configuration for heart rate measurement.

 ```c